 Failure Modes

 Events What to Expect Excessive optimism in planning/ estimating the schedule What to Watch Understanding and accepting the impact of rework What to Do Understanding the impacts of complexity and feedback loops What's What Lessons learned

 X-35 Prototype Assumption D D

 Def Acquisition Reform Benefits S

-Success-Based Development Strategy S S
+Success-based Development Strategy S S

-Cost-Reduction Exercise D S,D D
+Cost-reduction exercise D S,D D

 Estimation Methods S S

 Weight Reduction Exercise S,D S,D

-F-135 to F-119 Evolution D S,D
+F135 to F119 evolution D S,D

-Table 1.
-F-35 Dynamic Challenges
+TABLE 1.
+F-35 DYNAMIC CHALLENGES

-Note.
 D = Decision Dynamics; S = Structural Dynamics

-Measuring Performance in A Network-Centric-Combat Environment11
+Measuring Performance in a Network-Centric Combat Environment

 As indicated in previous reports (e.g., Franck et al., 2017, 2018), there are good reasons to consider the issue of performance measures in developing tools to analyze acquisition schedules.
-However, performance has become less a matter of platform attributes and more about what the new system adds to capabilities in an information-rich, networked, system-of-systems operational environment.
-"You look at an effect which you want to create with the overall force and you look at your mix of platforms and determine which can lead the design change to achieve that effect" (John Blackburn, quoted in Laird, 2018, p.
+However, performance has become less a matter of platform attributes and more about what the new system adds to capabilities in an information-rich, networked system-of-systems operational environment.
+According to John Blackburn, "you look at an effect which you want to create with the overall force and you look at your mix of platforms and determine which can lead the design change to achieve that effect" (Laird, 2018, p.
 4).